STAUB is now ZWILLING J. A. Henckels’ cookware and bakeware manufacturing company. Francis Staub founded STAUB in 1974.

 All STAUB products are made in France except ceramic cookware.

-In 2008, STAUB established three factories for their products.
+In 2008, STAUB established three factories for its products.
 In Alsace, France, your favorite STAUB products originated.

-Currently, STAUB manufactures its ceramic cookware from China.
+Currently, STAUB manufactures its ceramic cookware in China.

 Throughout history, Francis Staub first invented the STAUB Cookware.
 The first STAUB product was a cocotte or coquille, which was designed and manufactured by Francis Staub in a dormant artillery factory.

 Outside France, STAUB has a joint venture in Japan and a marketing branch in the United States.

 Who owns STAUB?